Universality for Weakly Non-Hermitian Matrices: Bulk Limit: Proof of

 We are interested in the bulk limit and so we fix an $E\in(-2,2)$ and define

 where

 For ease of notation we introduce

 As it stands the integrand in \eqref{eq:rhoTilde} depends on the integration variables $\mbf{v}_{j}$ in a very complicated way through the matrices $A^{(j)}$.
 However, these matrices are projections of $A$ onto random subspaces of codimension $j$ and we expect that for most subspaces we can approximate $A^{(j)}$ by $A$.
-This will greatly simply the behaviour of the integrand with respect to $\mbf{v}_{j}$.
-Therefore our second step is to show that certain quadratic forms of $\mbf{v}_{j}$ concentrate around fixed quantites with respect to the measure $\nu_{j}$.
+This will greatly simplify the behaviour of the integrand with respect to $\mbf{v}_{j}$, and in particular allow us to compute the asymptotics of $\wt{K}_{j}$ and $\wt{\Psi}$.
+Therefore our second step is to show that a certain quadratic form in $\mbf{v}_{j}$ concentrates around an explicit fixed quantity with respect to the measure $\nu_{j}$.

 To state the relevant concentration property, we define

 \begin{lemma} There are constants $C,C'$ such that